-Recent studies show that 30.3 million Americans – 9.4 percent of the U.S. population –have diabetes.
+Recent studies show that 30.3 million Americans, 9.4 percent of the U.S. population, have diabetes.
 Diabetes is a disease that affects the body in many ways.
-But diabetes-related complications may initially be noticed in our feet where problems arise due to poor circulation, decreased sensation due to nerve damage, and slower healing ability for infections or open sores.
+Diabetes-related complications may initially be noticed in our feet where problems arise due to poor circulation, decreased sensation due to nerve damage, and slower healing ability for infections or open sores.
 Fortunately, patients can take positive steps to prevent many types of foot complications that arise from diabetes.
-The board-certified physicians at American Foot and Leg Specialists recommend diabetic patients follow a regular routine of diabetic foot care by inspecting their feet daily and scheduling periodic office visits to have their feet checked professionally and their toe nails cut to identify the symptoms of this manageable disease as early as possible.
+The board-certified physicians at American Foot and Leg Specialists recommend diabetic patients follow a regular routine of diabetic foot care by inspecting their feet daily, and scheduling periodic office visits to have their feet checked professionally and their toenails cut to identify the symptoms of this manageable disease as early as possible.

-All of these conditions are potentially serious and require prompt and proper care to ensure you maintain the highest level of mobility and well being.
-Please contact us right away if you think you may be suffering from any of these conditions.
+The list of conditions below are potentially serious and require prompt and proper care to ensure you maintain the highest level of mobility and well-being.
+Please contact us right away if you think you may be suffering from any of the following conditions:

 Ulcers (non-healing wounds): Due to poor circulation and other issues, diabetics are at increased risk for foot ulcers.
 Ulcers are less likely to heal for diabetics due to a higher risk of infection.
 Proper treatment often requires care by a podiatrist with wound care expertise.
-The physicians at American Foot & Leg are certified wound care specialists ready to help. learn more +
+The physicians at American Foot & Leg Specialists are certified wound care specialists ready to help. learn more +

-Diabetic Neuropathic Ulcerations (nerve damage): is a problem in the diabetic community.
-The combination of reduced feelings in the feet, possible compromised vascular supply and friction can result in ulcerations of the feet.
+Diabetic Neuropathic Ulcerations (nerve damage): The combination of reduced feeling in the feet, possible compromised vascular supply, and friction can result in ulcerations of the feet.
 These can be treated conservatively or surgically by reconstruction to offload the problem areas that could cause limb threatening ulcers.
 Symptoms may include burning, numbness or tingling in the feet or toes. learn more +